fboulay/ha-addons-repository/ha-protonmail-bridge/DOCS.md

 Use it only if enabled on your ProtonMail account.

 The management of the 2nd factor code (TOTP) is really simple and can lead to failed authentication.
-Each code is has a lifespan of 30 seconds.
-Thus the time when entering the code in the configuration, and the time when the addon is started, should be has short as possible.
+Each code has a lifespan of 30 seconds.
+Thus the time when entering the code in the configuration, and the time when the addon is started should be has short as possible.

 ## Configuring Home Assistant to send notification using ProtonMail Bridge